rampageX/QuickSoundSwitcher/.github/TRANSLATIONS.md

 ### Testing your changes

-You can override the qm files in your QSS install (default: `%localappdata%\programs\QuickSoundSwitcher\bin\i18n`)
+You can override the qm files in your QSS install (default: `%localappdata%\programs\QuickSoundSwitcher\bin\i18n`) with `file` -> `release as...`

 ### Validating your changes

 Once satisfied with your changes, select `file` -> `release as...` in Qt linguist.
-For your udpated translation to be available for users to download, you need to override `%PROJECTROOT%/i18n/compiled/your_compiled_translation.qm`
+For your udpated translation to be available for users to download, you need to override `%PROJECTROOT%/i18n/compiled/your_compiled_translation.qm`.
+Make sure to also commit your changes on the `.ts` file.